mariohernandez/mariohernandezio/src/blog/vitejs.md

 * **lint**: Will lint your JavaScript code inside `.js` or `.jsx` files.
 * **preview**: This is also another Vite-specific command which runs your app in preview mode.
 * **storybook**: This is the command you run to launch and keep Storybook running while you code.
-* **build-storybok**: To build a static version of Storybook to package it or share it, or to run it as a static version of your project.
+* **build-storybook**: To build a static version of Storybook to package it or share it, or to run it as a static version of your project.

 ### Building your app for the first time